 472 Rhetorical Criticism (3).
 Prerequisite, COMM 170.
 Approaches to the analysis and assessment of rhetorical practice with a focus on how rhetoric reflects and shapes public culture.

-490 Topics in Communication Studies (3).
-Prerequisite, COMM 140.
+490 Special Topics in Communication Studies (3).
 Permission of the instructor for nonmajors.
 A special topics course on a selected aspect of communication studies.

 493 Production and Practice (3).
 Prerequisite, COMM 230.
 Permission of the instructor for students lacking the prerequisite.
 Course serves as a "production house" for projects that serve the UNC and broader communities.
 Students will serve on professionally run crews, spend two weeks determining what the projects will be, and devote the remainder of the semester making the projects.

 500 Visual and Material Rhetoric (3).
 Prerequisite, COMM 170.
 This course explores the use of rhetorical criticism as a way to understand how the visual and material are used for symbolic and political purposes.
 Examples ranging from news images to public art will be studied.